 There’s a third way to make things crazy simple for you and your buyer: a mortgage.

-In many cases, the costs of a solar panel installation can be rolled into the mortgage for the property.
+In many cases, solar panel installation costs can be rolled into the mortgage for the property.

 Since 2016, the Federal National Mortgage Association has offered the HomeStyle Energy Program as an option to mortgage energy-efficient homes, including solar panel financing.
 This reduces your customers’ upfront cost and overall monthly outlays.